CONCEPT PROJECT

 PERSONA No 2

-Thomas Langlois is a domestic tourist who is visiting from Montreal, he decided to travel inside of Canada to avoid travel difficulties.
-He is 25 years old and English is his second language.
+Thomas Langlois is a domestic traveler visiting from Montreal.
+He chose to explore within Canada to avoid international travel complications.
+He is 25 years old, and English is his second language.

 Objectives: